TanglingTreats/J-FileExplorer/README.md

 # J-File Explorer
 Java-based File Explorer for project 3 - Directory Browser

+# Usage
+Folders can be opened up and view by double-clicking in the directory overview to expand the folder or clicking once to show the contents within the folder.

+If there are no items in the folder, the content pane will be empty.

 # Features
 ## Core
 - Navigate through the file directories